gitter-badger/middle-gear/README.md

 ---
 ###Adding dynamic value to markup
-As you saw in the `Example 1`, we are using `@{}` for adding code values to our markup.
+As you saw in `Example 1`, we are using `@{}` for adding code values to our markup.
 Inside the `Dynamic value block`, you can use any expression that returns a value.
 All of following expressions are acceptable:
 #####**Example 2**:
 ######*ex-2.mel*
     span '1+1=@{1+1}'